Where is Florianopolis

 What

-are the experts saying about Nexus Surf and Florianopolis?
+are the experts saying about Florianopolis?

-Full text at: Riviera
+Full text at: Departures Magazine Article

 Forbes Traveler: "World's Top 10 Luxury Surf Spots"